Title I at MHE

-2020-2021 MHE Title I Funds Provide the Following Support:
+Our Title I Funds Provide the Following Support:

 - Communities in Schools

-Each Title I school jointly develops with parents a school-parent compact that outlines how parents, the entire school staff, and students share the responsibility for improved achievement.
-School compacts ensure that each school will provide high-quality curriculum and instruction in a supportive and effective learning environment that enables children to meet the State's student academic achievement standards.
-Parents are encouraged to observe or volunteer in their child's classroom and participate, as appropriate, in decisions relating to the education of their children and the positive use of extracurricular time.
+Each Title I school jointly develops with parents a family/school compact that outlines how families, the entire school staff, and students share the responsibility for improved achievement.
+School compacts ensure that each school will provide high-quality curriculum and instruction in a supportive and effective learning environment that enables children to meet the state's student academic achievement standards.
+Parents are encouraged to observe or volunteer in their children's classrooms and participate, as appropriate, in decisions relating to the education of their children and the positive use of extracurricular time.
 Communication between teachers and parents is ongoing at Title I schools and includes parent-teacher conferences during which the compact is discussed as it applies to each child's achievement.

-Family’s Rights to Know
+Family’s Right to Know

-A copy of our school’s Title I Plan is located on the schools webpage under Title I. If there are any concerns, comments, or questions contact Kim Sunderland at 843-820-4090 or email@example.com.
+A copy of our school’s Title I Plan can be requested from our Title I Facilitator.
+If there are any concerns, comments, or questions contact Kim Sunderland, Title I Facilitator, at 843-820-4090 or email@example.com.